Frank Tallman

 Frank Gifford Tallman III (April 17, 1919 in East Orange, New Jersey – April 15, 1978 in Santiago Peak, Trabuco Canyon, California) was a stunt pilot who worked in Hollywood during the 1960s and 1970s.
 He was the son of Frank Gifford Tallman, Jr. (1894 – 1952) and Inez Evelyn Foster (1894 – 1982).

 Early life

-Growing up, he had a twin sister named Elizabeth.
+Tallman had a twin sister named Elizabeth.
 When Elizabeth was about 7, she died of a combination of pneumonia and measles.
 That same year Frank's sister Prudence was born.
 He also had one brother, Foster.
 Frank Tallman's father had been a military pilot during World War I. Tallman took his first plane ride in his father's lap at the age of five.
 As a teenager he took flying lessons and became a pilot.
 When World War II started, Tallman tried to enter the military as a pilot, but his application was declined due to his lack of the required two years of college.
 He worked for a time as a civilian pilot instructor and later in the war was able to join the U.S. Navy when they relaxed their education requirements.
 Tallman remained stateside until the end of the war.

 Postwar

 Tallman remained in the United States Navy Reserve after the war and started a business in Illinois.
-He had the opportunity to acquire a collection of pre-1920 aircraft and supplemented the collection with surplus World War II aircraft and more pre-war aircraft as he was able.
+He acquired a collection of pre-1920 aircraft and supplemented the collection with surplus World War II aircraft and more pre-war aircraft as he was able.

 In the late 1950s he moved his business and aircraft to southern California and began to do work for the entertainment business.
 He also performed in air shows around the country.